 It’s worth a try but if all else fails you could try the dental spray mentioned earlier.

 If you are super lucky, you will have one of those obedient, well trained Maine Coons who only scratch designated scratching posts (do I hear you laughing …) If like us, your Maine Coons decide what they will and won’t scratch your belonging will suffer a whole more if their claws aren’t trimmed.

 If your Maine Coon doesn’t clean its own eyes and you don’t assist it, it will not look so pretty and you might not notice if it has an eye infection or an eye injury that is causing the build-up of eye gunk.

 If you don’t check and clean your Maine Coon ears from time to time, you may miss a case of mites or ticks.
 Ticks are particularly unpleasant as they can carry harmful diseases.
 Mites cause your cat to scratch its ears incessantly and make them sore to the point that they could become infected.

 A very good reason for removing as much loose hair from your cat as possible by brushing it

 This is very worthwhile unless you relish the idea of cleaning vomited hairballs.
 If your cat doesn’t manage to regurgitate hairballs and they pass into its intestines they can cause a blockage that necessitates an operation.
 Not a pleasant scenario.

 Some grooming processes only have a cosmetic benefit, some are for your benefit and some definitely help to keep your Maine Coon healthy.
-Hopefully you can tailor the various suggestions in this posts to create a regime to suit your cats needs.
+Hopefully, you can tailor the various suggestions in this post to create a regime to suit your cat’s needs.